palashman/Mahou/README.md

 ### How it works
 Mahou works like **You** want, configure it as you wish, by default it switches *not by next layout*, but by **specified in settings** layouts. <br/>
 Even selected text switches just between **selected** layouts, though if you liked cycling through, starting from `v1.0.2.9` there is **Cycle Mode**, in `v2.0.0.0` and above to activate it you just need to disable function `Switch between layouts`.
+By default Mahou stores configurations in folder where Mahou.exe is, but there is a function that makes Mahou store them in %AppData%.

 ### Mahou requires [.Net 4.0 or greater](https://www.microsoft.com/en-us/download/details.aspx?id=53345) to work properly.
 Beginning from v1.4.3.9 error when running on .Net 4.0 were fixed.